+The Company discloses two calculations of earnings per share (EPS): basic EPS and diluted EPS.
 The numerator in calculating common stock basic and diluted EPS is consolidated net income.
 The denominator in calculating common stock basic EPS is the weighted average shares outstanding.
 The denominator in calculating common stock diluted EPS includes the additional dilutive effect of outstanding stock options and unvested restricted stock grants.
-The denominator in calculating the 2006, 2007 and 2008 common stock diluted EPS does not include 3,318,800, 2,819,600 and 8,263,719 stock options, respectively, as their inclusion would be anti-dilutive.
+The denominator in calculating the 2007, 2008 and 2009 common stock diluted EPS does not include 2,819,600, 8,263,719 and 9,186,229 stock options, respectively, as their inclusion would be anti-dilutive.